CO2-Plume Geothermal: Technology

 First, would be injected in deep and naturally permeable reservoirs, as in CCS, where the would be heated by the surrounding rock.
 At a nearby location, production wells would then extract the geothermally heated supercritical back to the surface, where it would be expanded in a turbine to generate electricity.
 The would then be cooled and condensed back to a dense phase and re-injected into the reservoir, closing the cycle and enabling all to remain sequestered.
 CPG has the potential to generate over twice the power of conventional, water-based geothermal systems for similar conditions: while the specific heat capacity of is less than that of water, the significantly lower dynamic viscosity of would enable higher overall energy extraction rates.

-Over 14 peer-reviewed publications have been published on CPG as of 2024 since its proposal by Martin Saar and Jimmy Randolph in 2011.